Azure/bicep-registry-modules/avm/utl/types/avm-common-types/README.md

 ### Example 1: _Import_

-This example imports all available types of the given module.'
+This example imports all available types of the given module.

-Note: When using the published module, you should import the types via the Public Bicep Registry using the following syntax: `br/public:avm/utl/types/avm-common-types:<version>`

 <details>